 Assign responsible employees.
 This step involves assembling a team responsible for achieving compliance.
 Such a team may include security analysts, compliance officers, and IT professionals.
 Clearly define the responsibilities of each team member, ensuring that everyone understands their role.

 Invest in security technology.
 Research which technological solutions can help you close the gaps that were identified during your gap analysis.
-You may also want to consider automation tools that can streamline compliance processes and reduce the manual workload.
+Consider employing automation tools that streamline compliance processes and reduce the manual workload.

 Insider tip: